Public hearing sessions will be now held from Wednesday 11th November 2020 to Friday 13th November 2020.

 We will be setting up a website to communicate with residents as well as using all the methods available to us to keep you informed as this threat unfolds.
 We have already met and briefed our MP, Nigel Huddleston on these proposals and how we plan to fight them.
 We will also be appearing at an Examination in Public in May before a Planning Inspector who will be assessing the legality and soundness of the Minerals Plan.

 Watch this space and get involved in stopping this existential threat to our villages.

 Following the recent public meetings in Cropthorne and Charlton Vilage Hall, the Steering Group met on Monday 10th February to discuss a programme of action.
 A meeting was also held with Nigel Huddleston MP to ensure he is fully briefed and aware of the threat to our villages.

 Watch this (and other) spaces!

 Following the Public Meetings held in Cropthorne and Charlton Village Hall on 22nd January, an action group has been formed and everyone who gave their permission on the forms circulated at the meetings will be kept informed of progress.
 Meanwhile a copy of the presentation shown at the meetings can be downloaded and viewed below.

-As previously reported, Worcestershire County Council has prepared a new Minerals Local Plan.
+As previously reported, in line with UK Government requirements, Worcestershire County Council has prepared a new Minerals Local Plan.
 The Fourth Stage Consultation on proposed new site selection methodology has been completed and a report issued.
 All local Parish Councils together with Wychavon District Council contributed to the consultation exercise.

 A Response Document setting out the comments received and initial officer responses to them has been published and is available on the Worcestershire County Council website at: